Back

 3. Find the conversion factors that will help you step-by-step get to the units you want.

-4. Arrange conversion factors so that unwanted units cancel out.
+4. Arrange conversion factors so that unwanted units cancel out through cross-cancellation.

 These videos illustrate the lesson material below.
 Watching the videos is optional.